 + PRO: Pleasant, tropical climate

-Climate can have a major impact on one’s well being if it’s too cold or too hot for one’s liking.
+Climate can have a major impact on one’s well-being.
 Fortunately, Luanda’s weather is ideal for most expats.
 Angola’s geographic location means it has a perfect tropical climate, all year round.
-Luanda is situated right on the coast, meaning access to beaches nearby is enjoyed by foreigners and locals alike.
+Luanda is situated right on the coast, meaning nearby beaches are enjoyed by foreigners and locals alike.

 - CON: High humidity

 Luanda is a humid city and can leave one feeling sweaty and uncomfortable.
-But, the exceptionally hot summers are short, while most of the year the temperatures are pleasant.
+Sill, the exceptionally hot summers are relatively short, while most of the year the temperatures are pleasant.

 Healthcare in Luanda